Meet our Chair

-Dr. Liu comes to Yale from New Jersey Medical School and Robert Wood Johnson (RWJ) Medical School at Rutgers University, where he was Professor and Chair of Pathology, Immunology, and Laboratory Medicine, as well as Chair of the Center for Dermatology.
+Dr. Liu joined Yale from New Jersey Medical School and Robert Wood Johnson (RWJ) Medical School at Rutgers University, where he was Professor and Chair of Pathology, Immunology, and Laboratory Medicine, as well as Chair of the Center for Dermatology.
 Prior to his appointment at Rutgers in 2015, Dr. Liu was Professor and Vice Chair of Pathology, Immunology and Laboratory Medicine at the University of Florida and also held an endowed chair in gastrointestinal and liver research.

 During Dr. Liu’s tenure at Rutgers, he led the integration of pathology and dermatology programs.
 He also established the Immunology Division, the Center for Medical Microbiology, and the Center for the Studies of Stillbirth and Early Infant Death.
 Under Dr. Liu, the department acquired an additional nine hospital pathology diagnostic lab services, integrating them into the academic department; established productive collaborations with New Jersey state and local governments through management of their pathology and laboratory services; doubled the number of faculty; and significantly increased clinical revenue, NIH funding, and academic productivity.